belayhun-arage/Inovide/README.md

 	As Any Paid Account User I can Chat With Other Paid Account User Enterpreneurs and Investors in the 		System As A Paid Account User i can Comment And Rate Others Post And Profile

+## Security
+	-The User Will Have A PAssword And Email FOr Authentication -WE Use Caches and HTTPS (TLS) layered Http Protocol for data Exchange ow Level -User Of Paid accounts Will Have the Authentication to Prevent and Creeate Communication with Public Users -Non User Unknown User of the Systsem Will not have the access to the Profile and Detail of the System Users

+### Low Level Security
+	- User Of Paid Account Have the Right to Contol the visibility of the Ideas and No One Will Have the Access to the Ideas Out of the Owners Concern
+	- Cookies Will be used Only for requestes of Get type Methods -We Use Prepared Statments For Contolling Sql Injection Related Attacks
+	- We Use html/template statmentes to Prevent from html <script > Injections

+## Work Load Division
+	WE Will Divide the System  Commponents into Contollers // Templates // Templating // Models and DatabaseFor Each Group Member tO focus Specificall In the Project And  Additionally Collaborate in each Coomponents.

+## Create Upload And Delete Read
+	- User Profiel
+	-Messages
+	-Idead
+	-comments Of Idea
+	-Following
+	-Accounts
+## Kanban Principle
+	- We Wanted To Apply The kanban Principles Using Dividing the Project Components and Features into 14 different Columns and the Columns are basically Grouped into 4 Four
+	- Analysis , Design  , implementation , and Review